How to wear camouflage pattern correctly?

 Comment bien porter le motif camouflage ?

-Are you one of those boys who, when younger, proudly wore a soldier's outfit to reenact some of the most legendary battles in History...?
+Are you one of those boys who, when they were younger, proudly wore a soldier's outfit to replay some of the most legendary battles in history...?

 Our daily wardrobe draws heavily on military outfits .
-We can cite the safari jacket, the officer jacket, the bomber jacket, cargo pants , the trench coat and even... the t-shirt .
+We can cite the safari jacket, the officer jacket, the bomber jacket, the cargo pants , the trench coat and even... the t-shirt. .

-Long the exclusive prerogative of real soldiers, the military look is now widely used.
-Popularized by rock idols of the 60s and 70s and worn by peace activists as an act of protest during events in Vietnam, we have continued to come across it ever since, from the podiums to the streets.
+Long the exclusive preserve of real soldiers, the military look is now widespread.
+Popularized by rock idols of the 60s and 70s and worn by peace activists as an act of protest during the events in Vietnam, we have continued to come across it since then, from the catwalks to the streets.

 Jimi Hendrix photographed by Gered Mankowitz in 1967.
 This is one of the first times a rock icon was photographed wearing a military jacket.
 This shot has since become legendary.

-But military heritage also includes types of fabrics , manufacturing processes and... printed matter.
-Among them, camo, a pattern so particular that I will endeavor to decipher it for you.
+But the military heritage also includes types of fabrics , manufacturing processes and... prints.
+Among them, camo, a pattern so particular that I will try to decipher it for you.

 As you will have understood, the term "camo" refers to the camouflage print typical of traditional military outfits.